pagkly/Zed/Investopedia3/How the Utilities Sector is used by Investors for Dividends and Safety.md

 ## Debt Levels of the Utilities Sector

-Utilities require a significant amount of expensive [infrastructure](https://www.investopedia.com/terms/i/infrastructure.asp) and consequently carry large amounts of debt on their balance sheets.
-These [debt loads](https://www.investopedia.com/terms/d/debt-load.asp) make utilities hypersensitive to changes in the market [interest rate](https://www.investopedia.com/terms/i/interestrate.asp).
+Utilities require a significant amount of expensive [[infrastructure]](https://www.investopedia.com/terms/i/infrastructure.asp) and consequently carry large amounts of debt on their balance sheets.
+These [[debt loads]](https://www.investopedia.com/terms/d/debt-load.asp) make utilities hypersensitive to changes in the market [[interest rate]](https://www.investopedia.com/terms/i/interestrate.asp).
 And because utilities are capital-intensive, they require a continuous inflow of funds to finance infrastructure upgrades and new asset purchases.
-The significant debt load also results in high [utility debt-to-equity](https://www.investopedia.com/ask/answers/070715/what-debtequity-ratio-typical-companies-utilities-sector.asp) (D/E) ratios, which can impact companies’ [credit ratings](https://www.investopedia.com/terms/c/creditrating.asp), making it difficult to borrow funds, which ultimately increases their costs of operations.
+The significant debt load also results in high [[utility debt-to-equity]](https://www.investopedia.com/ask/answers/070715/what-debtequity-ratio-typical-companies-utilities-sector.asp) (D/E) ratios, which can impact companies’ [[credit ratings]](https://www.investopedia.com/terms/c/creditrating.asp), making it difficult to borrow funds, which ultimately increases their costs of operations.

 ## Consumer Impact on Utilities Sector